CHRISCARLON/open-data-pipelines/README.md

 # Open Data Pipelines!

-Data pipelines for working with UK open data sources.
+Simple data pipelines for working with UK open data sources.

+This project mainly uses MotherDuck as its data warehouse but it is configured to run with Postgres as well.

 > [!NOTE]
 > Currently switching most of the data pipelines from AWS to run in Github Actions - this is a work in progress but massively reduces complexity and cost.

+> [!NOTE]
+> Currently looking to implement DLT into this project - some pipelines will start use refernce DLT methods as a result.

 ## Purpose